“To enable a conversation over the world’s knowledge.”

 We create software, push for standards, and foster community.

-We are a non-profit organization, funded through the generosity of the Knight, Mellon, Shuttleworth, Sloan and Helmsley Foundations– and through the support of hundreds of individuals like yourself that want to see this idea come to fruition.
+We are a non-profit organization, funded through the generosity of the Knight, Mellon, Shuttleworth, Sloan, Helmsley, and Omidyar Foundations– and through the support of hundreds of individuals like yourself that want to see this idea come to fruition.
+You can view our tax returns here.

 Here’s a presentation at the 2013 Personal Democracy Forum that provides a little more context for our project.